realchonk/billig-sweeper/README.md

 you should add `--prefix=$PWD/tmp` to `meson setup build`.

 # TODO
-- Add a config file
+- Add to the config file
-    - background color
     - keybinds
 - Add checks for valid values in the menu
-- Move metainfo from flathub to upstream
 - Add a help menu (for keybinds)